octopuss/redux-cond-reducer/README.md

-# redux-split-reducer"
+# redux-split-reducer
 [![build status](https://img.shields.io/travis/jbradle/redux-split-reducer/master.svg?style=flat-square)](https://travis-ci.org/jbradle/redux-split-reducer)

 Library for more redux friendly configuration of reducers.
 It aims on splitting reducers on same state branch.

 Thanks to this library, you can configure store, without using some boring switches or ifs.
 But just with conditional functions.
+It is based on `cond` function from ramda library.

 It contains some type condition functions support.
 Also dummyReducer implementation, that reduce state without changes and empty object as default state.